-Selected Exhibitions: 2017 – Trees Make Forests, year-end group exhibition, Salon91; Turbine Art Fair with Salon91; AO, group exhibition, Salon91.
+Selected Exhibitions: 2018 – Cape Town Art Fair, Salon91 Booth.
+2017 – Trees Make Forests, end-of-year group exhibition, Salon91; Turbine Art Fair, Salon 91 Booth, Johannesburg; AO, group exhibition, Salon 91, Cape Town.
 2016 – Static, Kalashnikovv Gallery, Johannesburg; Supermarket Art Fair, Stockholm; Fierce Now, Art Festival, Amsterdam.
-2015 – Laugh Now, Cry Later, solo exhibition, Black Box Gallery, Cape Town.
-2014 – Time Through Space, World Art Gallery, Cape Town; Windows, Black Box Gallery, Cape Town; Windows 0.2, Kalashnikovv Gallery, Johannesburg.
+2015 – Laugh Now, Cry Later, (solo show), Black Box Gallery, Cape Town.
+2014 – Time Through Space, World Art Gallery, Cape Town; Windows, Black Box Gallery, Cape Town; Windows 0.2, Kalashnikovv Gallery, Cape Town.
 2013 – Future Positive (black koki + Ello Xray Eyez), Black Box Gallery, Cape Town; Look 2, Side Street Studios, Cape Town; Afro Vibes, Amsterdam.
 2012 – Beautiful Losers, A Word of Art Gallery, Cape Town; Klick Klack, The Pit, Cape Town.
 2011 – Stroke/03, Art Festival, Berlin; Independent Publishing Project, Blank Projects, Cape Town; Urban Contemporary, 34Fine Art, Cape Town; Rendezvous, Year Long Travelling Exhibtion.
 2010 – Those Who Live In It, MU Gallery, Eindhoven; Nothing is Everything, group exhibition, Word of Art Gallery, Cape Town; Toffie Pop Culture Festival, Cape Town; Deconstruction, M Contemporary, Sydney; Love and Hate, (solo) Gaenge Viertel Gallery, Hamburg, Germany.
 2008 – aKing, Kunsthaus, Cape Town; Urbanstretch, Trinity Session Gallery, Johannesburg.
 2007 – Boerekitch, KKNK National Arts Festival; The Auction Exhibition, The Bin, Cape Town.
 2006 – The Inevitable, Moja Modern, Johannesburg; New Suburbia, Platform on 18, Pretoria.
 Camp Zero, Curated by Asha Zero, Stolen Goods, Pretoria.